Strict quantization of coadjoint orbits: Quantizing complex coadjoint orbits

-In this section we construct a strict associative product for polynomials on all semisimple coadjoint orbits of real or complex semisimple connected Lie groups.
-We will construct a twist inducing these star products, first for regular orbits in \autoref{subsec:shapovalovPairing} and then for arbitrary semisimple orbits in \autoref{subsec:alekseevLachowskaConstruction}.
-In \autoref{subsec:starProductFromTwist} we determine properties of the star products and we consider some examples in \autoref{subsec:examples}.
+In this section we construct a formal associative product for holomorphic functions on a semisimple coadjoint orbit of a complex connected semisimple Lie group, and a strict associative product for polynomials.
+These products are induced by a twist, which is constructed using the Shapovalov pairing between generalized Verma modules.
+For the convenience of the reader we first consider the special case of regular semisimple orbits in \autoref{subsec:twist:restricted}, where we introduce the Shapovalov pairing between Verma modules and compute its canonical element.
+In \autoref{subsec:twist:general} we generalize these results to non-regular semisimple orbits.
+In \autoref{subsec:starProductFromTwist} we describe the induced formal and strict products in detail.
+We consider an example in \autoref{subsec:examples}.

+Later, in \autoref{sec:properties}, we will use the results of this section to obtain star products on semisimple coadjoint orbits of real connected semisimple Lie groups.
+From the example considered in this section, we will then obtain strict quantizations of the hyperbolic disc and the complex projective space.